md-riaz/BazarTrack-API/docs.md

 List log entries for all records of a given entity type (e.g. `order`).

 **Query parameters**
+- `changed_by` – filter by the user id that performed the action.
 - `limit` – number of records to return (max 30).
 - `cursor` – return records with IDs less than this value.